PDXpert PLM Software

-- Use the OEM part's general-purpose Notes filed to add an arbitrary number of distributors with their part numbers.
+- Use the OEM part's general-purpose Notes field to add an arbitrary number of distributors with their part numbers.

 The principal advantage of tying the distributor to the OEM part, rather than the home part, is that adding or removing a manufacturer's part automatically adds or removes references to the related distributors' parts.

 However, if you need to track distributors under revision control, or the distributors must be included in PDXpert's standard BOM with Sources report, then use the source's rank to distinguish your truly qualified OEM part(s) from indirectly qualified distributor part(s).
 For example, you may want to establish a rule that all indirectly-qualified sources are assigned ranks higher than, say, 20.
-If you include recommendations on your sources list, any updates would require bumping the internal part's revision and processing a change form.
+If you include recommendations on your Sources list, any updates would require processing a change form.

 Although a recommended distributor may appear as a source, it must be understood that the first-ranked OEM parts actually fulfill engineering's requirements.
 The buyer remains responsible for ensuring that the recommended distributor part is, in fact, the qualified manufacturer part, and that the distributor is not providing a non-qualified substitute.

 A distributor may provide a value-added service such as preparing cable assemblies, programming flash memory or trimming a part parameter to a specific value.
 These modified parts aren't considered the original manufacturer parts, and would be assigned unique distributor part numbers that represent the original part source as modified by the process applied by the distributor.